ashybalka/BullsAndCowsWebGl/README.md

 ## Contributing to the Project

-If you would like to contribute to the development of Wordtris, please create a fork of the repository and submit a pull request with your changes.
+If you would like to contribute to the development of Bulls and Cows, please create a fork of the repository and submit a pull request with your changes.